Jurassic Park: New writers

 Scotch Marmo focused on building up the characters "to give them more life and more purpose" than in Crichton's novel and screenplay.
 She removed Malcolm from the story and tried to incorporate his characteristics into Grant, whom she found to be underdeveloped.
+She added a romance between Grant and Sattler, an element that was not present in either the novel or Crichton's screenplays.
 She also sought to emphasize the major themes of the novel, specifically the "fatal flaw of trying to control nature," for instance by showing jungle vegetation creeping into the park's unfinished visitor center: "The idea was that nature was always in the way, always pushing hard against the intrusion."
-In the novel, Hammond is killed by a group of Procompsognathus.
-Crichton's draft had also included a death scene, with Hammond killed by a Velociraptor at the visitor center.
-In Scotch Marmo's draft, Hammond would choose to stay behind on Isla Nublar, and the other characters would escape after surviving a T. rex attack on their helicopter.
-Hammond would then fall down a hill and drown in a puddle, with the film's final shot being a mosquito landing on his arm.
+In the novel, Hammond is killed by a pack of Procompsognathus.
+Both of Crichton's drafts had also included death scenes, with Hammond dying in a similar way as in the novel in the first draft, and, in the second, being killed by Velociraptors at the visitor center theater as his narration in the tour's introductory video plays over his screams.
+Carter's version had Hammond killed by falling onto a model of the park after being clawed by a raptor.
+In Scotch Marmo's draft, Hammond chooses to stay behind on Isla Nublar, and then drowns in a puddle, with the film's final shot being a mosquito landing on his arm.

-Scotch Marmo spent five months writing her draft and worked closely with Spielberg, noting that their collaboration was unlike most films in which writers "get an assignment, go home, write it and turn it in."
+Scotch Marmo spent five months writing her draft and worked closely with Spielberg, noting that their collaboration was unlike most films in which writers "get an assignment, go home, write it and turn it in".
 She would send him 15 pages at a time, and then would rework them to his liking, sending the revised pages back along with the next 15.
-She completed her draft in March 1992; Spielberg read it twice and was dissatisfied.
+She completed her draft on March 14, 1992; Spielberg read it twice and was dissatisfied.
 She recalled later, "As a writer, that's a terrible feeling.
 The natural urge is to say: 'Give me another week.
 I can work it out.
 I know I can.'
 But the truth is, sometimes you do hit and sometimes you miss.
 It's just a shame that it takes so long to find out."